lerni/folderindex/README.md

 # Silverstripe FolderIndex - POC
 Silverstripe FolderIndex let you manage visibility of files for Search Engines on parent folder basis, by setting X-Robots-Tag `noindex`, `nofollow`, `noimageindex`, `noarchive`, `nosnippet` in the header.
-By uncheck `ShowInSearch` under `Details` of a folder, header 'll be set on all files contained, inclusive files in sub-folders.
+By uncheck `ShowInSearch` under `Details` of a folder, the header 'll be set on all files contained, inclusive files in sub-folders.

 The module also adds `NonFileIndex()` to `File`.
-This can be used for checking in xml-sitemap, schema etc. and is used in the CMS/Assets to indicate, if a file has X-Robots-Tag headers set per parent Folder or Parten/Parent/etc. If headers are set, it return the Folder-Object that blocks indexing, otherwise false.
+This can be used for checking in xml-sitemap, schema etc. and is used in CMS/Assets to indicate, if a file has X-Robots-Tag headers set per parent Folder or Parten/Parent/etc. If headers are set, it return the Folder-Object that blocks indexing, otherwise false.
 So far this module just integrates with Apache `.htaccess`.

 Google will stop supporting noindex directive in `robots.txt`.
-Tis module aims to give some control in that area. https://developers.google.com/search/blog/2019/07/rep-id
+This module aims to give some control in that area. https://developers.google.com/search/blog/2019/07/rep-id

 ## Requirements